 Discussion focussed on the need to make more connections to places outside Hampton turning attention outwards rather than inwards.
 Here opportunities to link with other recreational destinations were identified with some encouraging developments already under way as for example in the Peterborough Green Wheel 40 mile cycle route around Peterborough which connects the whole fringe and Great Fen with feasibility work to establish walk/cycle routes from Hampton, for example.

-There was also a need to look strategically at identifying, signposting and publicising spaces for activities that could presently be causing damage to the wildlife areas.
+There was also a need to look strategically at identifying, signposting and publicising spaces for activities as people did not know that there are a good number of other nature reserves and Crown Lakes Country Park close by.
 The current fence was seen as an incentive for some people to trespass and cause damage but could also indicate a lack of formal play activities.

 Given the high percentage of young families in the area there was a real concern to provide activities and space for teenagers in the future to stop anti-social behaviour.
 The need for BMX, skateboarding and other formal recreational space was seen as key here.
 Kids needed a range of places to play.